Bicycle and motorcycle dynamics: Rider control inputs

 The primary control input that the rider can make is to apply a torque directly to the steering mechanism via the handlebars.
 Because of the bike's own dynamics, due to steering geometry and gyroscopic effects, direct position control over steering angle has been found to be problematic.

 A secondary control input that the rider can make is to lean the upper torso relative to the bike.
 As mentioned above, the effectiveness of rider lean varies inversely with the mass of the bike.
 On heavy bikes, such as motorcycles, rider lean mostly alters the ground clearance requirements in a turn, improves the view of the road, and improves the bike system dynamics in a very low-frequency passive manner.
 In motorcycle racing, leaning the torso, moving the body, and projecting a knee to the inside of the turn relative to the bike can also cause an aerodynamic yawing moment that facilitates entering and rounding the turn.

 Differences from automobiles

-The need to keep a bike upright to avoid injury to the rider and damage to the vehicle even limits the type of maneuverability testing that is commonly performed.
+The need to keep a bike upright to avoid injury to the rider and damage to the vehicle limits the type of maneuverability testing commonly performed.
 For example, while automobile enthusiast publications often perform and quote skidpad results, motorcycle publications do not.
 The need to "set up" for a turn, lean the bike to the appropriate angle, means that the rider must see further ahead than is necessary for a typical car at the same speed, and this need increases more than in proportion to the speed.